life-itself/web3/notes/neo-metallism.md

   *  Bitcoin is arguably more decentralized.
 Gold supply is mostly controlled by sovereign nations like the U.S., China, Germany, and other European countries.

-## Evaluating the neo-metallist position
+## Evaluating the Neo-Metallist Position

 'The Gold Standard is Good'